zorian-f/nd013-c1-vision-solution/README.md

 All the shell-commands can be found in [commands.sh](commands.sh).

 ### Create Splits
-First we have to create splits, i did choose a ratio of 80% Training and 20% validation data (this is a common ratio as learned in class).
+First we have to create splits, I did choose a ratio of 80% Training and 20% validation data (this is a common ratio as learned in class).
 I do not create a test-split because these are already given.
 I do create symbolic links of the data to save space.
 The code for creating splits can be found in [create_splits.py](create_splits.py):
 ```python
 import argparse
 import glob